jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 :::::ExpandableHeading
 ## sync-entities in action

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/0loGd9Ahy_Ed5LO5RY_5j_action-sync-entities.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/0loGd9Ahy_Ed5LO5RY_5j_action-sync-entities.PNG" size="80" width="2552" height="2526" position="center" caption="Sync-entities action" alt="Sync-entities action"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/0loGd9Ahy_Ed5LO5RY_5j_action-sync-entities.PNG" size="80" position="center" caption="Sync-entities action" alt="Sync-entities action"}

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-In  this example, when tapping the Sync entities button the `action.sync-entities` is used to show a list of employees.&#x20;
+In  this example, when tapping the Sync entities button the `action.sync-entities` is used to show a list of employees.
 :::

 :::VerticalSplitItem
-**Example:
+**Example:**
-**The full example of sync-entities in action you can find in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/sync-entities/sync-entities-action.jigx" target="_blank">GitHub</a>.&#x20;
+The full example of sync-entities in action you can find in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/sync-entities/sync-entities-action.jigx)
 :::
 ::::